Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 4. `gcp_update_mysqldb_script.py` - This script takes the data outputs from the analysis script and pushes them to the ShellCast MySQL database.
 This script is run daily.

 5. `ncdmf_tidy_sga_data_script.R` - This script takes the NCDFM shellfish growing area boundaries spatial dataset and cleans it up for use with the analysis script listed above (number 3).
-This script is run yearly when shellfish growing areas change.
+This script is run annually when shellfish growing areas change.

 6. `ncdmf_tidy_cmu_bounds_script.R` - This script takes the NCDFM conditional management unit boundaries spatial dataset and cleans it up for use with the analysis script listed above (number 3).
-This script is run quarterly when conditional management units change.
+This script is run annually when conditional management units change.

 7. `ncdmf_get_lease_data_script.R` - This script is not yet included but will be created when the NCDMF finalizes the REST API for its publicly available lease dataset.
 This dataset is available in a viewer tool [here](https://www.arcgis.com/apps/webappviewer/index.html?id=de86f3bb9e634005b12f69a8a5947367&extent=-8551979.8781%2C4121555.1994%2C-8515290.1046%2C4140072.0696%2C102100).
-This script is run weekly to incorporate changes to leases made by NCDFM.
+This script will run weekly to incorporate changes to leases made by NCDFM.

 8. `ncdmf_tidy_lease_data_script.R` - This script takes the NCDFM shellfish lease boundaries spatial dataset and cleans it up for use with the analysis script listed above (number 3).
-This script is run weekly (i.e., quarterly time scale) when conditional management units change.
+This script will run weekly when conditional management units change.

-**NOTE:** Scripts 1 through 4 are run daily while scripts 5 through 8 are run periodically.
+**NOTE:** Scripts 1 through 4 are run daily while scripts 5 through 8 are run periodically (weekly or annually, depending on the script).
 See full script descriptions for specific timing details.

 ## 3. VCL Set Up

 **THIS DOCUMENTATION SECTION IS STILL IN PROGRESS.**

 Setting up the VCL using NC State computing resources frees up use of a work machine and also ensures more consistent working conditions because the work machine doesn't have to be constantly on to run.
-There are two major steps to setting up the analysis cron job on a VCL machine: (1) create the image and (2) launch the image as a server.
+There are two major steps to setting up the analysis CRON job on a VCL machine: (1) create the image and (2) launch the image as a server.

 ### 3.1 Creating the VCL Image